TSchwierz/SelfLocalisationCF/README.md

 	- A batch file that can be run in the cmd to start the controller in webots

 ## Latest Change:
+**14.03.:** _WIP_ added a new module implementing a Kalman Filter and RLS algorithm to estimate positions online during simulations.
+Still needs to be checked and refined.
+Also computational cost and memory efficiency should be checked.
+The Repository now has tags to revert it to specific states if needed.<br>
 **13.03.:** Added a method that produces an overview of mse scores for a sequence of gains that are tested.
 The progam crashed with a BSOD once so care should be applied when trying to run it.
 The best results are generally achieved with a high number of gains (5-6) and low spacing between them (0.1-0.2).
 Spacing here means the difference between two adjacend gains within the same list (e.g. spacing=0.2, gains = [0.2, 0.4, 0.6, etc]).
 The spacing seems to have a higher impact and mse scores generally increase with longer simulation times.<br>
 **07.03.:** Tweaks on how results are saved.
 Added the possibility to repeat the simulation multiple times for different sets of gain parameters<br>
 **07.03.:** Added documentation for the GridNetwork file.
 Introduced a new function to generate and save the activity plot for each grid cell neuron.<br>